cryptpad/documentation/admin_guide/maintenance.rst

 To upgrade your CryptPad instance, please follow the indications provided in the Upgrade notes section of the `releases published on GitHub <https://github.com/cryptpad/cryptpad/releases>`__.

-If OnlyOffice is installed, it also needs to be upgraded:
+If Euro-Office is installed, it also needs to be upgraded:

 .. code:: bash